How to Handle Cryptocurrency Mining and Staking on Your Taxes

 Because crypto is treated as property for tax purposes, it is subject to capital gains and losses rules just like stocks, bonds, and real-estate.

-Therefore, when you “sell” or “trade” the cryptocurrency that you mined, you realize a capital gain or loss on the asset that needs to be reported on form 8949.
+Therefore, when you sell, trade, or otherwise dispose of the cryptocurrency that you mined, you realize a capital gain or loss on the asset that needs to be reported on form 8949.

-For an in-depth article on how cryptocurrency is generally treated by the IRS for tax purposes, read our article here.
+For an in-depth article on how cryptocurrency is generally treated by the IRS for tax purposes, read our article on crypto taxes here.

 In this example, you would report $7,000 of income on your 2018 tax return.
 You would also report a $500 capital gain—as your asset appreciated in value before you sold it.